jupyter/dashboards_bundlers/README.md

 jupyter dashboards_bundlers quick-setup --sys-prefix
 ```

-In Jupyter Notebook 4.1 and 4.0, you install and activate the extension like so:
+Or, in Jupyter Notebook 4.1 and 4.0, you install and activate the extension like so:

 ```bash
 # Install the python package